Archbishop’s Chapel, Lambeth Palace, London, 4 May 2006

 Many of those who battled the plague are outsiders in one way or another.
 Tarrou is a recent arrival in the city with no obvious reason to risk his life for his newly acquired neighbors.
 He seems to have come to Oran more for the sun and beach than the people.
 Though Dr Rieux is a native of Oran, he seems by temperament to be a man who stands at a slight distance from others.
 He even takes distance from the book he is writing — only in the final pages does the reader discover that Rieux is the book’s narrator.
 He has written it in the third person, with himself just one of diary’s participants.

 Both Rieux and Tarrou are outsiders in another sense: neither professes the religious faith of their neighbors in Oran.
 In a town in which most people, however atheistic in their day-to-day behavior, profess belief in God and call themselves Catholic, neither Rieux nor Tarrou is able to make a similar confession.
 Neither calls himself an atheist, yet they are not believers.
-When a local Jesuit, Fr Paneloux, preaches that the people of Oran deserve the plague and describes it as harsh but needed medicine, both Rieux and Tarrou find his views deeply repellant.
+When a local Jesuit, Fr Paneloux, preaches that the people of Oran deserve the plague and describes it as harsh but needed medicine, both Rieux and Tarrou find his views deeply repellent.
 If the God Christians worship is the organizer of plagues, they want nothing to do with Him.
 They refuse to worship a deity who arranges the agonizing death of even one child.
+(Eventually the priest throws himself selflessly into work against the plague.
+Not Camus’s least significant trait is that he doesn’t see his villains as conversion-proof.)

 Tarrou tells Rieux about a pivotal experience in his life when he was seventeen, a story that echoes Camus’ first novel.
 Tarrou’s father was a prosecutor.
 Tarrou attended court one day to witness his father in action on the closing day of a murder trial.
 His father, an entirely decent and caring man at home, becomes, in his blood-red robes, a passionate advocate of the death penalty.
 Calling on the jury to send the accused to the guillotine, it seems to Tarrou that snakes are gushing from his father’s mouth.